 It’s like a complicated series of dance movements.
 Performed as a coordinated series of steps, the dance is smooth, and your partner glides effortless under your control.
 Performed as individual steps, the dance is awkward, and your partner can stumble.

-In conclusion, pre-visualization, precision placement of the tip of the laryngoscope blade, and control are the key factors for successful intubation.
+In conclusion, pre-visualization, precision placement of the tip of the laryngoscope blade, and control are the key factors for successful intubation technique.
 If you’re being gentle, you can trust yourself not to injure your patient as you physically lift and maneuver the structures.

 May The Force Be With You